Mastering the Art of Job Applications: Tips, Tricks and Expert Advice for Crafting the Perfect CV

 You can find examples of these formats online and choose the one that suits for you.

-A cover letter is a crucial document that supplements your CV when applying for a job.
-Its goal is to make a good first impression to the hiring manager and express your interest in the position you’re applying for.
-A cover letter is your chance to highlight your qualifications and experience in a more engaging and personable way than your CV.
-It should always be tailored to the position and organisation you’re applying for.
+A resume letter is a crucial document that supplements your CV when applying for a job.
+Its goal is to introduce yourself to the hiring manager and demonstrate your enthusiasm in the position you’re applying for.
+A resume letter is your chance to highlight your qualifications and experience in a more personal and conversational way than your CV.
+It should always be customised to the specific job and company you’re applying for.

 A resume letter typically includes the following information: